 Traditional credit reports include information about your address, credit payment history and public records, such as bankruptcies, judgments and liens.
-Credit reporting agencies like Equifax, Experian and Trans Union, and other companies who provide background information, sell your file to background check companies who, in turn, resell the information as a background report to employers and landlords.
+Credit reporting agencies like Equifax, Experian and Trans Union, and other companies who provide background information, sell your file to background reporting companies who, in turn, resell the information to employers and landlords.
 Employers use the reports to evaluate your job application and decide whether to hire you.
 Employers may also use the reports to decide whether to terminate you, promote you or re-assign you, but they must have your permission to review your report.
 Consumers commonly complain that they did not get a job because of incorrect criminal history contained in their file.
 This can be a sign of identity theft or a mixed file when another person.

 The federal Fair Credit Reporting Act (FCRA) regulates the use of background reports.
-Attorney Micah Adkins enforces the FCRA through civil lawsuits.
+Attorney Micah Adkins enforces consumers’ FCRA rights through civil lawsuits.
 Under the FCRA, employers and landlords must get your permission before pulling your credit report.
-If you do not get the job or the apartment because of information contained in your credit report, the FCRA triggers several duties the employer or landlord must follow.
+If you do not get the job or the apartment because of information contained in your credit or background report, the FCRA triggers several duties the employer or landlord must follow.
 First, the employer or landlord must show you the report.
 Second, the employer or landlord must tell you how to get a copy of your report.
 You can request your free credit report so long as you request it within 60 days of receipt of the job or housing denial.

 There’s more – before an employer or landlord can ask for background reports about you, they must tell you that they may use the information to make a decision whether to give you a job or housing.
 This notice requirement is independent of other employment or leasing documents, such as an employment or lease application.
 When an employer uses information from a credit report or other background report to deny your application for employment or promotion, the employer must give you a copy of the report and a document called A Summary of Your Rights Under the Fair Credit Reporting Act before taking the adverse action.
 In other words, the employer cannot notify you that you did not get the job at the same time the employer tells you its decision was based on your credit report.